 like P.G.
 County Circuit Court not to name any names.
 We can e-file pleadings in federal court now and will be able to in state court at some point.
 But we are about 15 years behind the curve.
 Let’s not let the world get a full generation lead in technology over our courts.

-One of the big issues that is increasingly getting attention is witnesses testifying at trial without actually showing up at trial.
+One of the big issues that is increasingly getting attention is witnesses testifying at trial without showing up at trial.
 Skype is the primary method that gets talked about, probably because its low cost makes it the most desirable.

 The client was a United Kingdom resident who was in the UK.
-She was willing to testify but unwilling to, understandably, fly 3,000 miles for it.
-My read of the case is that they really needed the client’s testimony to disbar this lawyer.
+She was willing to testify but was unwilling to, understandably, fly 3,000 miles for it.
+My read of the case is that they needed the client’s testimony to disbar this lawyer.
 So Assistant Bar Counsel asked the court to permit the client to testify at the proceeding by video conference via Skype because asking the client to travel internationally would impose upon her an undue hardship.

 The court found: